noahehall/theBookOfNoah/0current/apitech.md

     - type: the general category into which the datt aype falls, e.g. video or text
       - discreet type: represent a single file/medium
         - **application**: any kind of binary data that doesnt fall into one of the other types
-          - any type of data that is executed/interpreted/binary data that requires a specific application to use
+          - any type of data that is executed/interpreted/binary data that requires a specific application to use[range request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range)
+    - askholz: generally about this
           - subtypes: octet-stream, pdf, pkcs8, zip, ogg

         - **example**: reserved for use as a palceholder in examples showing how to use mime types